4 Ways to Get From Tulum to Bacalar

 The closest airport to Bacalar is Chetumal.
 It says international airport but in reality, there are direct flights from Mexico City and Cancun only.

-However, if you are flying internationally you can always get to Chetumal by connecting through Cancun or Mexico City with a local airline, Vivaerobus, Aeromexico, or Volaris.
+However, if you are flying internationally, you can always get to Chetumal by connecting through Cancun or Mexico City with a local airline, Viva Aerobus, Aeromexico, or Volaris.

-Domestic flights to Chetumal are very cheap, you can find something as cheap as 30 USD for a basic fare.
+Domestic flights to Chetumal are very affordable, with fares as low as 30 USD for a basic ticket.

 Unmissable things to do in Bacalar

 There are several ways to enjoy Bacalar, although the most fun attraction is taking a boat tour in the lagoon.
-Here below I am offering a list of the best things to do in Bacalar and tours
+Below, I am offering a list of the best things to do in Bacalar and tours

 ✔ Take a tour around the lagoon stop to swim and snorkel in the pirate canal and visit a cenote within the lagoon. ► BOOK THE TOUR NOW